Elisa Carrió: Politics

 Carrió ran again for the Presidency on the 2007 elections, representing a front called the Civic Coalition.
 In March 2007 she resigned her seat in Congress to conduct the campaign.
 Together with her running mate Rubén Giustiniani (chairman of the Socialist Party), Carrió obtained about 23% of the vote, coming in a distant second after first lady Cristina Fernández de Kirchner.
 She won a majority in two of the three largest cities of Argentina (Buenos Aires and Rosario), but she suffered a larger defeat in Buenos Aires Province, the most populous district.
 Ultimately, Carrió lost to Cristina Fernández de Kirchner by a nearly 2-to-1 margin, and came up well short of forcing her into a ballotage.
 In Argentina, a presidential candidate can win an outright victory by either winning at least 45 percent of the vote, or 40 to 44 percent of the vote while finishing at least 10 points ahead of the runner-up.

 Following the 2007 election, Carrió announced she would not be running for the presidency again, declaring that she would instead enhance her role as "leader of the opposition" and seek to become a member of or influence in a future administration following the 2011 elections.
 She was reunited ahead of the June 2009 mid-term elections with erstwhile allies, the UCR and Socialists, in the Civic and Social Agreement.
 This coalition yielded gains only for the UCR, however, and Carrió's reduced influence therein ended in her acrimonious departure from the group in August 2010.
-She later reconsidered her earlier decision to opt out of the 2011 presidential race, and on December 12, 2010, she announced her candidacy on the Civic Coalition/ARI ticket.
-Carrió received 1.8% of the vote in the 23 October election, placing last in a field of seven candidates.
+She later reconsidered her earlier decision to opt out of the 2011 presidential race, and on 12 December 2010, she announced her candidacy on the Civic Coalition/ARI ticket.
+Carrió received 1.8% of the vote in 23 October election, placing last in a field of seven candidates.

 Carrió joined the Broad Front UNEN alliance upon its formation in June 2013, and was reelected to the Lower House on their ticket in elections that October.
 Her desire to fold UNEN into a coalition led by the PRO party, led to her break with UNEN in November 2014.
 The UCR also left the coalition and joined the PRO as well.
 The three parties became a new coalition, Cambiemos ("Let's change").
 She run for the presidency in the primary elections, and lost to Mauricio Macri.
 Macri won the 2015 general elections afterwards.

 She voted against the legalization of abortion.
 After losing in the vote, Elisa Carrió left angry and warned: "Let it be clear to everyone Cambiemos, next time I'll break [ties]."

-On March 1, 2020, she resigned as a national deputy.
+On 1 March 2020, she resigned as a national deputy.